dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-04-18-Life-In-Awareness.md

 header:
      teaser: /assets/images/wiapost/5047-Life-In-Awareness.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Life In Awareness](/assets/images/wiapost/5047-Life-In-Awareness.jpg)

-## Life In Awareness
+# Life In Awareness

 When you are in a deep sleep
 There is no dream, no awareness